Midface Lift Naples, FL

 Endoscopic Mid Face Lift FAQs

 Generally speaking, it takes two weeks for most of the swelling and any bruising to resolve.
 This can vary from individual to individual.
 When an Endoscopic Mid Facelift is performed, there is some cheek swelling that persists for about 3 weeks post-operatively.

 A facelift will make you look younger than your chronologic age.
 However, you will continue to age after the procedure.
 The best way to think about this is setting the clock back on the aging calendar.
 For example, if you are currently 65 years old, and after a facelift, you look 55 years old, then 10 years from now you will look 65, not 75 years old.
 You will always look younger than you would if you had not had the facelift.

-Our plastic surgeons, Dr. Agarwal, Dr. Maloney, and Dr. Holmes, use ultra-thin drains are used for two to three days post-operatively in order to reduce bruising and swelling.
+Our board-certified surgeons, Dr. Agarwal, Dr. Maloney, and Dr. Holmes, use ultra-thin drains are used for two to three days post-operatively in order to reduce bruising and swelling.
 These thin drains are removed easily in the office.